 It's understandable that you might not implicitly grasp how the United States and Europe measure up compared to one another; after all, geography classes and even maps in the U.S. are America-centric, conflating the size of the country and oftentimes centering it on world maps.

 However, if you place in-scale renderings of the United States over other countries around the world, you'll begin to grasp a better understanding of how these places actually compare to one another.
-Check out these 19 maps that help put the United States' size in perspective and see for yourself just how many countries are indeed larger or comparable to the U.S.
+Several maps are available to help put the United States' size in perspective and illustrate just how many countries are indeed larger or comparable to the U.S.

 The last map of the 19 linked above is called the Gall-Peters Projection World Map, which is meant to represent a more accurate depiction of the world's countries and continents as they actually compare to one another in terms of landmass.